ldtteam/MinecoloniesWiki/source/installation/twitch.md

 ---
 # Twitch Client

-If you want to play on the **MineColonies Official 1.12.2** Server we highly recommend using the Twitch Client to always be up to date with all the mods we use in our Official Server.
+If you want to play on the **MineColonies Official 1.12.2** Server, we highly recommend using the Twitch Client to always be up to date with all the mods we use in our Official Server.

 - [Twitch Client](#twitch-client)
     - [Installation of the Modpack through the Twitch Client](#installation-of-the-modpack-through-the-twitch-client)